Dream Schools

 “School ends for her an hour before dawn, or earlier, if she wakes up.”

-“There’s nothing you can do at this point.”
+“There’s nothing you can do to change that.”

 “Is that clear?”